 Las Sepulturas (the burials) got its name due to the many burials found under each house.
 At first, archeologists thought it was some sort of cemetery, but they later discovered families buried their loved ones inside the house, under their stone beds.

-It is open 7 days a week 8am-4pm.
-Due to the hot Honduran climate, it is recommended going early in the morning.
+Copan Ruinas is open seven days a week 8 am – 4 pm.
+Due to the hot Honduran climate, it is recommended to go early in the morning.